 (12) where a fine and/or compensation is to be imposed, it shall be paid within seven calendar days to the Clerk to the Proctors;

-(13) if the student appeals to the Student Disciplinary Panel, he or she may apply to the Proctors or to that Panel under section 49 (1) for an order suspending or postponing the imposition of any penalty imposed by the Proctors;
+(13) if the student appeals to the Student Disciplinary Panel, they may apply to the Proctors or to that Panel under section 49 (1) for an order suspending or postponing the imposition of any penalty imposed by the Proctors;

 (14) the Proctors shall be responsible for ensuring that a written record of the proceedings is made;